AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 `RouterModule.forRoot(appRoutes, {useHash: true})`
 `RouterModule.forRoot(appRoutes)`

+## Pipes

+Allows you to transform output (transforming values) in your template.

 ### Lesson I need to see again (probably)

 1- 16_How an Angular App gets Loaded and Started.
 See where all the imports and how files are connected